5 Essential Checkpoints to Simplify Hybrid Cloud Adoption

 4. Know the SLAs

 SLA or service level agreement is an official contract between a service provider and a client.
 It specifies a specific level of service from the provider for a said period, failing to which will incur penalties.
-The management layer needs to understand end-user expectations related to performance and hence define aspects of SLA.
+The management layer needs to understand end-user performance expectations and hence define SLA aspects.
 When integrating with public cloud environments enforcing an SLA adds to the complexity.

-A smart way could be to define user, and business expectations and the hybrid cloud managers use them as the guidelines.
+An intelligent way could be to define user and business expectations, and the hybrid cloud managers use them as the guidelines.

 5. Know the management tools

-As discussed above, picking up the right tools is a matter of understanding your own requirements.
-There are plenty of tools available and each managing areas such as programming interfaces, resources, performance, networking, security, etc.
+As discussed above, picking the right tools requires understanding your requirements.
+Plenty of tools are available, each managing areas such as programming interfaces, resources, performance, networking, security, etc.

-Once the requirements and its patterns are defined, it’s then matching up with the right set of tools.
-At times, you won’t find all the necessary tools, and then you may want to consider custom tools.
-In fact, the choice of moving to the hybrid cloud can itself go on toss again if the management tools are not helping in automating the management of your workloads.
-In such cases, leaving a workload off a hybrid cloud is OK as it was difficult to manage and was becoming costly.
+Once the requirements and their patterns are defined, it matches up with the correct set of tools.
+Sometimes, you won’t find all the necessary tools, so you may want to consider custom tools.
+The choice of moving to the hybrid cloud can go on toss again if the management tools are not helping in automating the management of your workloads.
+In such cases, leaving a workload off a hybrid cloud is OK as it was challenging to manage and was becoming costly.

 To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our Blog Newsletter here.
 For AWS Case studies and success stories, visit Case Study Section